genielabs/homegenie.it/source/1.4/automation/visual/index.md

     <img src="images/visual_editor_07.png">
 </div>

-When the *Capture commands* functionality is enabled any command performed on a widget in the preview area will be automatically added to the program's *Main* block adding a user-configurable pause between each performed commands.
+When the *Capture commands* functionality is enabled any command executed on a widget in the preview area will automatically be added to the program's *Main* block with the addition of a user-configurable pause between each command.

 <!--
-TODO:

-### Using the blocks toolbox
+### Using the Blocks toolbox

----
+...

 ## Client side scenes with HomeGenie Panel